Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1-Intro-to-React/lesson-1-Introduction-to-React.md

 ### Week 3

+The outline for week two of the course includes the following lessons:

 - Lesson 8 - Redux: using Redux and useReducer Hooks to manage app state

 - Lesson 9 - Redux Alternatives: Add the Redux Toolkit